sere237/SJF-vs-Priority/README.md

 - **Main trade-off:** SJF optimises for efficiency; Priority optimises for urgency
 - **Starvation risk** was observed in both algorithms under certain workloads
 - **Recommendation:** For general-purpose workloads, SJF is more efficient.
 For real-time systems, Priority Scheduling is more appropriate.
-4. Navigate to the project folder
-5. Run: